gianinh50364/Student-Exam-Scores-EDA/README.md

 # Student-Exam-Scores-EDA

+You can find the notebook [here](https://www.kaggle.com/code/gianinh/student-exam-performance-eda?scriptVersionId=134908127)
 ### Problems and Objectives
-The analysis of student exam scores is crucial for understanding the relationships between different variables and identifying trends and patterns within the dataset.
-By gaining insights into these relationships and patterns, we can develop predictive models that help improve student performance and academic success.
-However, without a comprehensive examination of the data and appropriate visualization techniques, it becomes challenging to draw meaningful conclusions and to conduct later on research.
+Analyzing student exam scores is crucial for understanding the relationships between different variables and identifying trends and patterns within the dataset.
+By gaining insights into these relationships and practices, we can develop predictive models that help improve student performance and academic success.
+However, without a comprehensive examination of the data and appropriate visualization techniques, it becomes challenging to draw meaningful conclusions and conduct later on research.

 Therefore, the objectives of this notebook are:
 * To explore the relationships between different variables in the dataset